barnardrc/dadbot/README.md

 ## ⚠️ EXTREME WARNING: USE AT YOUR OWN RISK ⚠️

 **This project is for educational purposes only.
-Using this bot is a direct violation of the Dark and Darker Terms of Service and will likely result in a permanent ban of your game account.** The author of this software is not responsible for any disciplinary action taken against you.
+Using this bot is (probably) a direct violation of the Dark and Darker Terms of Service and will likely result in a permanent ban of your game account.** The author of this software is not responsible for any disciplinary action taken against you.
 You assume all risks by downloading, running, or using this code.

 ***